PennLINC/DAY2_Margaret/Data_Narrative_DAY2_MG.md

     NO_AUTHORS ( The Authors field of dataset_description.json should contain an array of fields - with one author per field.
 This was triggered because there are no authors, which will make DOI registration from dataset metadata impossible. ) : 1 subjects

-* Iteration 1.2 (Reran validation with `--ignore_nifti_headers` and `--ignore_subject_consistency`, no modifications to datafiles:
+* Iteration 1.2 (Reran `cubids-validate` with `--ignore_nifti_headers` and `--ignore_subject_consistency`, no modifications to datafiles:

     EVENTS_TSV_MISSING ( Task scans should have a corresponding events.tsv file.
-If this is a resting state scan you can ignore this warning or rename the task to include the word "rest". ) : 495 subjects
+If this is a resting state scan you can ignore this warning or rename the task to include the word "rest". ) : 495 scans

     README_FILE_MISSING ( The recommended file /README is missing.
-See Section 03 (Modality agnostic files) of the BIDS specification. ) : 1 subjects
+See Section 03 (Modality agnostic files) of the BIDS specification. ) : 1 count

     NO_AUTHORS ( The Authors field of dataset_description.json should contain an array of fields - with one author per field.
-This was triggered because there are no authors, which will make DOI registration from dataset metadata impossible. ) : 1 subjects
+This was triggered because there are no authors, which will make DOI registration from dataset metadata impossible. ) : 1 count

 *counts using  [validator_err_counts.ipynb](https://github.com/PennLINC/DAY2_Margaret/blob/7691b7cb97d56dc9ddd864899c9fed82452a4a47/notebooks/validator_err_counts.ipynb) *